-Power Flow: Power Flow (PF) analysis is a fundamental study necessary in any power systems configuration, able to provide an analysis of the most important and essential variables in the power system operating phase.
-It calculates all major quantities (e.g., active and reactive power, voltage angle etc.) at each node (bus) of the system.
-INTEMA.grid offers simple PF functionality with the integration of open-source Python modules PyPSA [12] and Pandapower [13].

-Optimal Power Flow: While energy forecasts are the first step to minimizing the cost, particular decisions must be made regarding the coordination of the utilized power plants.
+- Power Flow: A Power Flow (PF) study, also known as load flow study, is a fundamental analysis performed in electrical power systems to determine the steady-state behaviour of the system under normal operating conditions.
+It provides an analysis of the most important and essential variables in the power system operating phase by calculating all major quantities (e.g., active and reactive power, voltage angle etc.) at each node (bus) of the system.
+INTEMA.grid offers PF functionality with the integration of the popular open-source Python module Python for Power System Analysis (PyPSA) [12]. - > Optimal Power Flow: While energy forecasts are the first step to minimizing the cost, particular decisions must be made regarding the coordination of the utilized power plants.
 Such decisions involve solving an optimal resource allocation problem, while considering the power plants' operating costs.
 The control and coordination of the grid assets can either be centralized into a single decision-maker or distributed [14].
-INTEMA.grid offers an efficient and reliable solution to the optimal power flow problem.
+INTEMA.grid offers an efficient and reliable solution to the Optimal Power Flow (OPF) problem.
 Taking advantage of modern convex optimization methods [15], the tool is able to address the problems of unit commitment, i.e., generator start-up and shut-down, and economic dispatch, i.e., determining the power output of each generator, in order to meet the power requirements at minimum cost, within the constraints of the network [16].
 Optimization can be carried out for both pure or mixed DC and AC networks on the basis of linearized power flow equations.
-The optimization method assumes that the loads are non-dispatchable and load requirements must be met at all time snapshots.

-- Dynamic Grid Analysis: INTEMA.grid's power grid simulation engine leverages Modelica language and offers detailed dynamic simulations considering variables such as: a) grid assets (lines, transformers, generators, capacitor banks, loads etc.), b) conventional and renewable generation and c) energy storage units.
+The optimization method assumes that the loads are non-dispatchable and load requirements must be met at all time snapshots. - Dynamic Grid Analysis: INTEMA.grid's power grid simulation engine leverages Modelica language and offers detailed dynamic simulations considering variables such as: a) grid assets (lines, transformers, generators, capacitor banks, loads etc.), b) conventional and renewable energy generation and c) energy storage units.
 The tool is capable of estimating with high accuracy all relevant quantities regarding energy management, voltage/frequency stability and power quality.
-At the same time, the high order dynamic representation enables stability assessment. - Forecasting: The stability of the electricity grid requires the electricity supply to constantly meet demand.
-Thus, forecasting energy production and consumption have always been of great interest.
-INTEMA.grid offers inhouse developed power forecasting modules for load and RES generation (wind and solar energy) based on machine learning algorithms [17].
-The models have been developed in the context of the Horizon projects SMILE [18] and RENAISSANCE [19].
+At the same time, the high order dynamic representation enables stability assessment.